On a Relation Between the Integral Image Algorithm and Calculus: Extending the Integral Image Algorithm to General Domains

-In this section we consider the two-dimensional case of the Antiderivative Theorem stated in equation (\ref{wang_theorem}).
-This theorem states a connection between the double integral of a function over a finite unification of axis aligned boxes, and a linear combination of the given function's antiderivative at the domain's corners.
+The formulation of the Integral Image algorithm in the plane, which is formula \ref{wang_theorem} for the case where $n=2$, states a relation between the double integral of a function over a finite unification of axis aligned rectangles, and a linear combination of the given function's antiderivative at the domain's corners.
+Since that formula also extends part of the Fundamental Theorem of Calculus to $\mathbb{R}^{2}$, we will abbreviate it FTC from now on.

-A natural question that rises from the Antiderivative Theorem is, how can it be naturally extended to more general types of domains, not only those that are formed by a finite unification of boxes.
-Note that in a recent work by Pham et al. (see \cite{extended_wang_2010}), the theorem is suggested to be extended to polygonial domains via dynamic programming.
-We will seek to extend the theorem to even more general domains, and not necessarily polygonial, via a different approach.
+A natural question that rises from this theorem is, how can it be extended to more general types of domains, not merely those that are formed by a finite unification of rectangular domains.
+Note that Pham et al. (see \cite{extended_wang_2010}) suggested to extend the theroem to polygonial domains via dynamic programming.
+We will seek to extend it to any general domain in the plane, and not necessarily polygonial.

-This research suggests that to extend the theorem, it is required to establish a novel integration method over curves in the plane.
-This integration method results with an 'automated' division of the domain bounded by the curve - into a finite unification of axis aligned boxes (for whom the Antiderivative Theorem is applied) and 'all the rest', for whom the double integral of the original function is evaluated separately.
+This research suggests that to extend the FTC, it is required to introduce a novel integration method over curves in the plane.
+A by-product of this integration method is a division of the domain bounded by the curve - into a finite unification of axis aligned rectangles (for whom the FTC is applied) and 'all the rest', for whom the double integral of the original function is evaluated separately.
 Let us build this integration method, step by step.
+Note that the following definitions and claims are brought here in a concise manner.
+For a deeper discussion on the intuition behind the definitions and a full proof of the claims, see part 3 in \cite{applying_semi_discrete}.